 Glow and longevity usually start fighting when the surface gets too mobile, not because glow itself is the problem.
 When the surface keeps sliding, adhesion drops and touch-ups become messy.
 When hydration stays inside a thin structure, the skin can still look fresh without losing control.

-If you want a finish that leans softer and less reflective, the upcoming sub-guide Semi-Matte Base Makeup Guide will be the next practical branch from this hub.
+If you want a finish that leans softer and less reflective, Semi-Matte Base Makeup Guide for Balanced Soft Skin is the next practical branch from this hub.

 The step that changes longevity the most is often the brief pressing stage between application and finish.
 If skincare is still moving on the skin, base products can slip.
 If the base is spread but never pressed back into place, the surface stays more mobile than it looks.
 A light pressing pass with a puff or sponge often does more for wear time than adding another heavy setting layer.

 It also helps to stop fixing every area the same way.
 Oily zones usually need light control, while dry zones need less powder and less friction.
-If heat and humidity are part of the problem, the upcoming sub-guide Long-Lasting Summer Makeup Guide will cover that seasonal branch in more detail.
+If heat and humidity are part of the problem, Long-Lasting Summer Makeup Guide for Heat and Oil covers that seasonal branch in more detail.

-What is the most important rule behind K-beauty base makeup tips overall
+The main rule behind K-beauty base makeup tips

 Good base makeup is less about maximum coverage than about whether the skin still looks organized hours later.
 That is why the most reliable K-beauty base makeup tips come back to the same structure: choose textures by skin behavior, keep the layers thin, and adjust only where the face actually needs control.